kristian-oddershede/educator/README.md

+**Read me**

-This project is a private project for the purpose of trying out how to make a website, and the current test is a self promoting website.
+This project is a private project, to create a website for self-promoting in freelance work.

+I uphold all rights to images used, and any contact information presented.

+The page icon is from freepik.com.